QITI/pySLM2/README.md

 pip install Luxbeam
 ```

+### Notes for LCOS-SLMs

+For LCoS-SLMs, most models can be directly controlled via standard monitor connections.
+To display holograms, one might consider using slmPy.
+Since pySLM2 calculates hologram values in radians, one will need a conversion table to determine the corresponding grayscale values for output.
+This conversion typically varies based on the light wavelength and the specific model of the LCoS-SLM.

 Floating Point Precision
 ------------------------
 Since not all the graphic cards are optimized for double-precision computation, the default precision of pySLM2 is set to single-precision.